-I designed this intervention for a client who is limited in her communication, physical skills, and responses to stimuli in general.
+I designed this intervention for a client who is limited in their communication, physical skills, and responses to stimuli in general.
 One of the most important things I was told while I was in school was to always assume competence.
-I feel strongly that not matter how limited a person may present, we may truly never know what is happening inside their mind.
-My current goal for this client is to promote engagement (usually evident by slight smiles, eye contact, and alertness).
+I feel strongly that no matter how limited a person may present, we may truly never know what is happening inside their mind.

 - Ocean Drum

 - Wind Chimes

 - Spray Bottle of Water (spray up in the air so the water “falls”)

 Interventions that can stimulate a variety of senses have the potential to reach clients who may have limited responses to single-sensory interventions.
 For many clients who may be sensory-deprived, this is a great way to allow them to explore materials they may not have as much access to.